lufixSch/auto_llama/README.md

   - SearchAgent: Retrieves information using a single tool (e.g. WikipediaSearchAgent, DuckDuckGoSearchAgent)
   - ResearchAgent: Thoroughly researchs a given topic using multiple SearchAgents and ReAct

+### Selectors

+The selectors are accessible over the `auto_llama.selectors` module:

+- CommandAgentSelector - Decides which Agent to use by checking for a command at the start of the prompt
+- KeywordAgentSelector - Decides which Agent to use by checking for keywords in the prompt
+- txtai - Manager using the txtai framework
+  - SimilarityAgentManager - Classifies prompt using keywords for each tool.
+The results determine which tool is used

+### Preprocessors

 There are also some implementeds of text input or chat preprocessors available:

 - TemplateInputPreprocessor - Extract an objective from a prompt using _begin_ and _end_ keywords.
 - nlp - Improved preprocessing using nlp
   - CorefResChatPreprocessor - Extract objective from chat history using the last message and coreference resolution to improve context

-## Manager

-The managers are accessible over the `auto_llama.manager` module:

-- CommandAgentManager - Decides which Agent to use by checking for a command at the start of the prompt
-- txtai - Manager using the txtai framework
-  - SimilarityAgentManager - Classifies prompt using keywords for each tool.
-The results determine which tool is used

 ## Installation